The-Back-Room/The-Back-Room.github.io/WindowsThemes/Deskthemepacks/ANightmareOnElmStreet.md

 ![Preview](https://gitlab.com/the-back-room/deskthemepacks/sfw/a-nightmare-on-elm-street/-/raw/main/Extras/Preview.bmp)

-{: .important }
+{: .note }
 > {: .opaque }
+> {: .important }
 > ⚠️ **Warning**: This theme pack contains horror-themed content and may not be suitable for all audiences.
 Viewer discretion is advised.
+>
 > Content includes:
-> - Horror Themes
+> - Horror Themes and Imagery
-> - Scary Imagery
+> - Scary Imagery and Visuals
-> - Disturbing Themes
+> - Disturbing Themes and Concepts
+> - Violence and Gore
+> - Supernatural Elements

 {: .note }
 > {: .opaque }
-> - Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.
+> **Note**: Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.

 ### Features